 As many of you will know, for some years now, there has been construction work being carried out on the railway lines that run above Borough Market.
 During this time, a whole section of the central market space has been out of action whilst new tracks were built and installed.
 But after a long wait, this work is now done and the market area beneath has been refurbished to create a network of alleys and pens which provide a more permanent base for many of the familiar traders.

 We'll be open for business as usual at 11am this Thursday in our new pen.
 It's located halfway down the first alley to your right as you enter the market along Stoney St or first alley on the left if you enter through the market's main Art Deco arch into Three Crown Square.

 We're looking forward to setting up shop immensely so make your way down to the river and come and find us and the cheeses in our new home.

 We hope to see you all very soon.

 Niamh Riordan of Mons Cheesemongers spent nine weeks at the Mons caves in France this summer.
-Here on the website, she’ll be sharing some of what she learned during that time.
+Here she shares some of what she learned during that time.